hassansajid8/memstore/readme.md

 ## Memstore - In-Memory Key Value Store
 Fast access/retrieval key-value pair based database that stores data entirely in the RAM.
 Similar in concept to Redis and Memcached.
+Only works on linux-based systems or WSL.

 ---